Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

-The governing body, the Reserve Bank of India (RBI), regulates interest rates, directly influencing the price of stocks.
-When the interest rate is low, the companies can borrow a considerable amount at a lower interest, resulting in their profits due to an increase in the stock price.
+Reserve Bank of India (RBI), the governing body, regulates interest rates, directly influencing the price of stocks.
+When the interest rate is low, companies can borrow a considerable amount at a lower interest rate, resulting in profits due to an increase in stock price.
 On the other hand, higher interest rates lead to lesser profits and reduced stock prices.

-There have been multiple political factors affecting stock markets.
-For instance, the price of stocks goes down in case of risk of war, weak government, public outrage against the government, etc. Budget announcements or elections significantly impact the volatility of the market, affecting the stock prices.
+There are multiple political factors that affect stock markets.
+For instance, the price of stocks goes down in case of risk of war, weak government, public outrage against the government, etc. Budget announcements or elections significantly impact the volatility of the market, affecting stock prices.
 Moreover, the new government policies introduced regarding the Indian economy can affect the share market.
 In addition, the value of stocks is also reduced in case of riots or political turmoil in the country.

-Natural calamities and pandemics such as floods, earthquakes, and pandemics such as Yellow Fever, Ebola and the recent COVID-19 one too, can drastically affect the value of stocks.
-Due to the stock prices are bound to fall due to the destruction of property, finances, and other assets.
+Natural calamities and pandemics such as floods, earthquakes, and the recent COVID-19 pandemic can drastically affect the value of stocks.
+The stock prices are bound to fall due to the destruction of property, finances, and other assets.
 It affects not only a company’s performance but also people’s capability to spend.

-Inflation directly affects the finances of people resulting in reduced capacity to invest.
+Inflation directly affects people’s finances, resulting in reduced capacity to invest.
 Moreover, increased inflation rates discourage people from investing, making companies suffer.
-Hence, inflation has a critical role in affecting one’s investing power, purchasing power, and the country’s overall economy.
+Hence, inflation is critical in affecting one’s investing power, purchasing power, and the country’s overall economy.

-It is worth noting that investment includes risk, but it can be minimized if the investment is backed by sound knowledge and research.
-Stock prices are driven by numerous factors such as interest rates, natural calamities, political factors, etc. Therefore, one should consider the factors affecting stock markets and allocate their assets accordingly.
-The proper allocation strategy will not only yield higher returns but also mitigate the risk involved.
+It is worth noting that investments carry risk, but it can be minimized if it is backed by sound knowledge and research.
+Numerous factors, such as interest rates drive stock prices.
+Therefore, one should consider the factors affecting stock markets and allocate their assets accordingly.
+The proper allocation strategy will not only yield higher returns but also mitigate the risks involved.

 In this policy, the investment risk in the investment portfolio is borne by the policyholder.